cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-10-utility-video-5.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: 93-dFNci-2A
 ---
-A Simple example demonstrates the potential intransitivity of group preferences and consequently the impossibility of meaningful group utility functions.
+A simple example demonstrates the potential intransitivity of group preferences and consequently the impossibility of meaningful group utility functions.